 The Enduring Role of Islands in Maritime Navigation

-Islands also served as natural harbors.
-Deep bays sheltered by volcanic formations or coral reefs offered safe anchorage from storms and hostile currents.
-Many of the world’s great colonial ports—Havana, Manila, Colombo, Honolulu—began as simple island anchorages.
-The ability to repair hulls, replace rigging, and restock supplies on a remote island was often the difference between a successful voyage and a maritime disaster.
-In this sense, islands were the gas stations and repair shops of the age of sail.
+Historical accounts from explorers like James Cook, Ferdinand Magellan, and Charles Darwin vividly document how islands replenished their crews’ provisions and provided critical respite.
+The role of islands as natural harbors was also paramount.
+Deep bays sheltered by volcanic formations or coral reefs offered safe anchorage from storms and treacherous currents.
+Many of the world’s great colonial ports—such as Havana, Manila, Colombo, and Honolulu—originated as simple island anchorages.
+These harbors provided essential facilities for repairing hulls, replacing rigging, and restocking supplies, often marking the difference between a successful voyage and maritime disaster.
+In this sense, islands functioned as the gas stations, repair shops, and logistical hubs of the age of exploration.

 Notable Archipelagos That Shaped Maritime History